rolling-scopes-school/tasks/tasks/interview-basic-coreJS.md

 - Differences in parameters passing by value and by reference.
 - Handling a dynamic amount of function parameters.

+#### Closures Advanced

+- Understanding context and lexical environments.
+- Differences between scope and context.
+- The mechanism of lexical environment traversal.
+- Connection between function and its lexical environment.

 - #### Advanced Functions

   - `this` in functions